tamersp25/docs/docs/apis/job-quickstart.md

 Consider whether we can just include or link instead of duplicating.
 -->

-Veritone's Job API uses bearer token authentication for requests.
+aiWARE's Job API uses bearer token authentication for requests.
 To authenticate your calls, provide a valid API Token in the `Authentication` header of the request with the value `Bearer token`.
 Requests made without this header or with an invalid token will return an error code.

 An API Token can be generated in the Veritone Admin App by your Organization Administrator.
 If your organization does not use the Admin App, please contact your Veritone Account Manager for assistance.

 **To generate an API Token:**

-1. Log into the Veritone Platform and select **Admin** from the *App Picker* drop-down.
+1. Log into the aiWARE Platform and select **Admin** from the *App Picker* drop-down.
 The *Admin App* opens.

 1. Click the **API Keys** tile.
 The *API Key* page opens.